ArrafiRabie/Student-DataTable-Manager/README.md

 Designed Without ORMs to demonstrate raw handling of data in memory

 Fully Extensible for future enhancements (e.g., file export/import, UI integration)

+🧠 Technical Concepts Demonstrated
+Encapsulation and abstraction
+Safe casting and data conversion
+Use of Regex for input validation
+Use of Clone() and ImportRow() for deep copying rows between tables Defensive programming techniques
+Clear, maintainable structure following object-oriented design principles

+💡 Use Cases:
+Educational projects and coding exercises:
+ Ideal for learners who wish to apply object-oriented programming concepts and data structures in a practical environment without the complexity of databases.
+Prototypes where no database is needed:
+ Can be used as a quick prototype to experiment with certain ideas without needing to set up a database.
+Local data simulation:
+ Used to simulate data locally using DataTable and DataRow without relying on external sources.
+Teaching data structure concepts in C#:
+ A powerful tool for demonstrating how to organize, filter, and sort data using standard C# tools.